 ‘My boss wants an expensive gift!’

-The company I work for has about 12 employees.
-The owner asks our manager to go around and collect $60 from each person to then get a present for her.
-Around this time, she always makes comments about the type of jewelry she likes, or a new watch she saw.
+The company I work for has 12 employees.
+Every year, the owner asks our manager to go around and collect $60 from each person to then get a present for her.
+Around this time, she always makes comments about the type of jewelry she likes or a new watch she’s seen.

-I have kindly let them know that it is simply not in my budget this year as my spouse changed jobs a month ago and times are tight.
-When I told them that, they said that it’s mandatory and no one is allowed to not participate.
+I have kindly let them know that it is not in my budget this year as my spouse changed jobs a month ago and times are tight.
+When I told them that, they said that participation is mandatory and no one is allowed to opt out.
 I simply don’t have the $60.
 My spouse and I aren’t even exchanging gifts this year.
 Am I causing drama for no reason, or is $60 a lot to ask of an employee?

-How firmly have you said no?
-If you soft-pedaled it in an effort to be polite, be more direct: “I literally do not have the money to give.
+How firmly have you said “no”?
+If you soft-pedaled it in an effort to be polite, be more direct: “I do not have the money to give.
 I’m not even exchanging gifts with my spouse this year.
 It’s not possible for me to come up with money that I don’t have.”
-You might also consider seeing if some of your co-workers are annoyed by this, too, and if so, pushing back as a group.
+You might also consider broaching the subject with your co-workers, seeing if they’re annoyed by this, too, and if so, pushing back as a group.
 This kind of practice is harder to maintain when a bunch of employees speak up and say, “We’re not okay with this.”
-If all else fails, escalate the issue to HR.

 .